theyakka/ystore/README.md

 ### Can I use this as a database?

 You could, but it may not be the best solution.
-Our goal is to provide a super flexible data management solution for a variety of application data and to not be a full scale database.
+Our goal is to provide a super flexible, in-memory data solution for a variety of use cases.
+Our goal isn't to be a full scale database.
 A quick search on Google will find a variety of great solutions if you need to embed a database.

-### How is this different to Viper?

-First up, Viper is **fantastic** and super useful. ystore isn't trying to compete with viper.

-The overall intent of ystore is to offer a more *generic* data mechanism, to allow files/formats to be used interchangeably, and to make it simple to just parse a bunch of it at the same time.
-Viper is more suited for application configuration specific task.
-You can still use ystore for application configuration (it works great!) but you may end up needing to do a few additional tasks yourself.

-## Related

-[Viper](https://github.com/spf13/viper) - Go configuration with fangs
+### What kind of use cases are people using ystore for?

+We've been using it for things like environment parsing, configuration file loading, parsing network json responses, and a whole bunch of other things. ystore is really useful whenever you're trying to bring together a variety of different data sources for easy retrieval / manipulation.

+### Is it production ready?

+It's currently in use on a variety of production servers right now.
+So, yes it is.
+If you're using it, drop us a line to tell us!

 ## License
 ystore is released under a modified MIT license.
 See LICENSE for details.